+- turnover

+reflecting the

+share of

+revenue from

+green activities

+of investee

+companies

+- capital

+expenditure

+(CapEx)

+showing the

+green

+investments

+made by

+investee

+companies, e.g.

+for a transition

+to a green

+economy.

+- operational expenditure (OpEx) reflecting green

-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including sovereign bonds 0% aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the
+The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?